 Hazel Farrer started by working in park events, local park initiatives in inner city areas and children’s play development, and has been a corporate trainer, lecturer, life coach and holistic therapist for 25 years.
 She also teaches school leaders, educators and primary and secondary children on personal development and nature-based mindfulness and is looking at environmental integration in the curriculum, development of eco schools and nature as co-teacher.
 She runs courses on mindful-nature connection and mindful-nature education and is currently developing curriculums, summits and forums around mindfulness and nature education.
 She has a Masters in Mindfulness-based Approaches and did her thesis on Nature-based mindfulness: awareness, connectedness and environmental behaviour.
 Hazel lives in Algarve, Portugal and facilitates yoga, mindfulness and meditation session, mindful walking experiences and mindful-nature retreats.

 Presenter / Host #3

-Rebecca Raybould has 14 years of experience in coaching leaders from a range of organisations and leading coaching training.
+Rebecca Raybould has 14 years’ experience of coaching leaders from a range of organisations and leading coaching training.
 Much of her work is with school leaders.
 She is passionate about the power of coaching and is committed to working in a way that enables people to achieve their goals whilst attending to their individual and organisational well-being.
-She has recently joined the CCA and is now endeavouring to find ways to bring a wider consideration of the well-being of the planet and future generations into her work as a coach, supervisor and facilitator.
+She is endeavouring to find ways to bring a wider consideration of the well-being of the planet into her work as a coach, supervisor and facilitator.
 She has experience as a headteacher, advisor, independent consultant, visiting lecturer, principal research manager and is mother to a 10 year old.